The Cheesecake Factory: Legal problems

 On December 4, 2020, the U.S. Securities and Exchange Commission resolved charges brought against the Cheesecake Factory for misleading investors during the COVID-19 pandemic; the company paid a $125,000 fine without admitting the findings in the order.

 Other restaurants

 The Cheesecake Factory Bakery Cafe operates two bakery production facilities in Calabasas Hills, California, and Rocky Mount, North Carolina, and licenses two bakery-based menus to other food service operators.
-This division operates in North America, Europe, Asia and the Middle East.
-The Cheesecake Factory Bakery has appointed Schengen Desserts B.V. as their master distributor for Europe.
+This division operates worldwide.